New Victory Theater: Off-Broadway use and renovation

 The Victory began offering plays by non-profit companies in the early 1990s, although it was still dilapidated.
-The Victory staged its first legitimate play in six decades, the En Garde Arts company's production of the play Crowbar, in early 1990; the audience sat on the stage and the performers ran around the auditorium.
+The Victory staged its first legitimate play in six decades, the En Garde Arts company's production of Mac Wellman's play Crowbar, in early 1990; the audience sat on the stage and the performers ran around the auditorium.
 Later that year, the Actors' Equity Association said that the Victory could host the off-off-Broadway show Stealing Souls (Bring Your Camera), marking the first time that Actors' Equity had approved an off-off-Broadway show at a Broadway-sized theater.
 The Theatre for a New Audience staged Shakespeare's Romeo and Juliet at the theater in January 1991.
 That September, André Gregory relocated his rehearsals of the play Uncle Vanya to the Victory; he relocated the rehearsals to the New Amsterdam Theatre in 1992.
 Organizations such as the National Music Theatre Network used the Victory for workshops and stage readings.
 The theater was also used as a filming location, including for the film Manhattan Murder Mystery, a video by the band The Black Crowes, and a video for Sophie B. Hawkins's song "Damn I Wish I Was Your Lover".

 As plans for the redevelopment of 42nd Street progressed, several critics lamented the fact that the Victory and other theaters on the block were no longer showing adult movies.
 New 42nd Street decided to convert the Victory into a space for live performances, and it erected a sidewalk shed in front of the theater in July 1993, before renovation plans were even finalized.
 New 42nd Street announced in October 1993 that the Victory would become a children's theater called the New Victory.
 HHPA was hired to renovate the theater for $7.9 million.
 Fisher/Dachs Associates was hired as the theater designer, Fisher Maranz Renfro Stone was the lighting consultant, and Jaffe Holden Scarborough Associates was the acoustic engineer.
 The Victory was the first theater restored by New 42nd Street; this was a deliberate choice, as the Victory had been the earliest of 42nd Street's theaters to become an adult movie theater.
 By converting the Victory into a children's theater, New 42nd Street wished to prove that the theaters on the block were "viable", as well as to fill a gap in the theatre industry.